georchestra/georchestra/migrations/25.0/README.md

 After the upgrade (of Geonetwork and Elasticsearch):
 - Delete index and reindex.
 - JS and CSS cache must be cleared.

+You can follow [those `upgrade_geonetwork` steps](https://github.com/georchestra/georchestra/blob/master/docsv1/upgrade_geonetwork.md) to update Geonetwork.

+### Xlinks

+> Previously on 4.0.6, it was possible to add contacts to an ISO19139 MD using xlinks, after upgrading to 4.2.2 it wasn't possible anymore.

+Since this is merge <https://github.com/georchestra/geonetwork/pull/320>

+Xlink contacts are enabled by default in geonetwork config-editors.
+It allows to "reuse" contacts in different metadata records, and to keep the contact information in a single place.

+In order to migrate the metadata you can use the following documentation: <https://github.com/georchestra/geonetwork/blob/6ee9f9d357eb2c6c26d4b02827e0c24fa75aa0a8/georchestra-migration/about-xlinks.md>

 ## LDAP migration
 ### orgUniqueId attribute on the georchestraOrg schema